NaveenDK/ecommerce-front/README.md

 5. Set up your index.js to use the custom context Provider you created.
 (You can wrap it as a parent of the Router component)

 Branch to start `rftr-react-router-setup`  and check the solution `rftr-context-setup`

+#STEP 3

+Add state to our context and pass it through the Provider

+1. Add state to hold the array of all photos our app gets from the API
+2. Pass the array of all photos through the value of the provider so it's available anywhere the app accesses the context

+Branch to start `rftr-context-setup`  and check the solution `rftr-state-context`